dollodart/mod-spec-spectra/readme.md

 # Overview

 This script calculates principal components from transient spectra taken during modulation excitation spectroscopy experiments.
 The idea is that different chemical species will have, in addition to different component spectra and concentrations, different transient responses to modulation of reactant concentrations.
-By transforming to the phase domain and finding the distinct species spectra and concentration by a method such as alternating least squares based off their different transient and therefore phase behavior, insight into the reaction mechanisms can be obtained.
-An understanding of the relative concentrations and intrinsic spectral intensities of pure component species can assist in the principal component determination.
+By transforming to the phase domain and finding the distinct species spectra and concentration by a method such as alternating least squares based off their different transient response and therefore phase, insight into the reaction mechanisms can be obtained.

 This program was developed for users not experienced with Python and working in a windows environment and installation and usage instructions reflect that.
-It produced the same results on sample data provided as their existing programs, but may not be general or suitable for all spectra and in fact fails on sample data by returning negative spectra (see section `Notes on Decomposition Method`).
-You are free to use and develop this yourself or request development (I may respond to requests from university labs or other non-profit institutions).
+It produced the same results on sample data provided as their existing programs, but may not be general or suitable for all spectra and in fact fails on example data by returning negative spectra (see section `Notes on Decomposition Method`).
+You are free to use and develop this yourself or request development.
+I may respond to requests from university labs or other non-profit institutions.
+A knowledge of the relative concentrations and intrinsic spectral intensities of pure component species is generally needed for the principal component determination and support for imposing this is not implemented.

 # Installation